r0jjames/software-design-patterns/README.md

 ### Singleton
 Ensures a class has only one instance, and provides a global point of access to it.

+### Command:
+Allows decouple a sender from a receiver.
+The sender will talk to the receiver through a command.
+Commands can be undone and persisted.
+Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

 ### Memento:
 Allows restoring an object to a previous state.